John Harris (Australian settler): Experiment Farm Cottage

 The Experiment Farm Cottage is located at 9 Ruse Street, Harris Park, NSW 2150, county of Cumberland.
 Harris was granted 100 acres in Parramatta and purchased an additional farm from James Ruse, a freed convict in 1798 and this land became the home of the Experiment Farm Cottage.
 The Experiment Farm Cottage was built by Harris in c1835 to mimic an Indian style Bungalow that shows a new settler such as himself could start a life and family with minimal assistance.
 The Experiment Farm Cottage remained in the Harris family until 1923 and was then subdivided and sold.

 The Experiment Farm Cottage has a symmetrical front with a low hipped roof covering its verandah with a 6 panelled entrance door and sidelights surrounding the exterior.
 The cottage sits on a small garden filled with lemon scented gum (Corymbia citriodora), jacaranda's (Jacaranda mimosifolia), fruit trees and cottage plants.

 John Harris owned a total of 315 acres of land, and acquired 431 number of stock and possessions.
 Harris became the property owner of the Shane's Park estate, Experiment Farm, Ultimo Farm, Ultimo House and Ultimo Estate.

 The Experiment Farm Cottage has been furnished by the National Trust of Australia in the early 200s to reflect Harris' home with the use of evidence from old paintings, sketches and photographs to create the best representation of the cottage.
 The Experiment Farm Cottage has become one of Australia's oldest properties and features a sketch and watercolour by British artist, Conrad Martens.

 Legacy

-John Harris passed away on 27 April 1838, leaving approximately £150,000 worth of property.
+John Harris died on 27 April 1838, leaving approximately £150,000 worth of property.
 In Harris’ will, it was stated his estate to be inherited by his Irish relatives while his Parramatta farm was to be left to his brother William Harris’ son, Thomas Harris.
 This property later became the Sydney Technical College and was demolished in 1932.
-Thomas Harris inherited the Experiment Farm in 1838 and began farming and breeding horses before passing away in 1870.
+Thomas Harris inherited the Experiment Farm in 1838 and began farming and breeding horses before dying in 1870.